-If the Permit Authority wishes to cease to run the Yorkshire Common Permit Scheme, they will first consult with the persons specified in Regulation 3(1) of Statutory Instrument 2007 No. 3372 as amended so far as their streets are concerned, and will comply with the relevant regulations in force at the time of the proposed change.
+If the Permit Authority wishes to cease to run the Yorkshire Common Permit Scheme, they will first consult with the persons specified in Regulation 3(1) of Statutory Instrument 2007 No. 3372 as amended all interested parties in so far as their streets are concerned, and will comply with the relevant regulations in force at the time of the proposed change.

-Appendix A This page has been left intentionally blank ------------ --- --
+Appendix A This page has been left intentionally blank